This page provides an overview on the key travel information for a visit to British Columbia.

 Seatbelts must be worn by drivers and passengers in BC.
 Strict car/booster seat regulations are in place for children up to nine years old or 145 centimetres (57 inches) tall.
 Motorcyclists and cyclists must wear helmets.

 Speed limits are posted in kilometres per hour.
-Drive on the right-hand side of the road and, if it's safe to do so, feel free to turn right at a red light after making a full stop, unless signs indicate otherwise.
+Drive on the right-hand side of the road and, if it's safe to do so, you may turn right at a red light after making a full stop, unless signs indicate otherwise.
 If involved in an accident, immediately contact the local police or RCMP, and then contact your insurance company.

 It is a criminal offense to operate or be in the care or control of a vehicle, whether in motion or not, with a blood alcohol content of more than 0.08 percent.
 Drivers with a blood alcohol content of between .05 and .08 may also face fines and license suspensions, and have their vehicles impounded.
 Breath samples may be requested by a peace officer.

-Out of province drivers' licences and international drivers' licences are valid in BC for a maximum of six months.
+Out of province drivers' licences and international drivers' licences are valid for visitors to BC for a maximum of six months.
 Drivers with a non-English language licence are advised to obtain an international licence.
-Visit the British Columbia Automobile Association for more information.
+Visit the Insurance Corporation of British Columbia (ICBC) for more information.